-Registry cleaners are designed to help remove invalid references made in the Windows Registry pointing to a DLL, program, font, uninstalled program, or other system information that no longer exists on the computer.
-These references can be left behind when a program is not uninstalled properly, the uninstaller is poorly written, or the system has crashed in the past causing these invalid entries.
+Registry cleaners are designed to help remove invalid references in the Windows registry which point to a resource which no longer exists on the computer.
+These resources may include DLLs, programs, fonts, uninstalled programs, or system information that is out of date.
+These references are left behind when a program is uninstalled incorrectly, the uninstaller is poorly written, or the system crashed previously.

-Although these utilities can make the Windows Registry clean, the overall potential benefits are greatly outweighed by the potential harm a they could cause.
-We suggest users do not install or use Windows Registry cleaners on their Windows computers.
+Although these utilities can make the Windows registry clean, the overall potential benefits are greatly outweighed by the potential harm they could cause.
+We suggest users do not install or use Windows registry cleaners on their Windows computers.

 Yes.
-Any Registry cleaner or other Registry utility that is poorly written and removes or changes the Registry improperly can cause issues with programs and in some situations cause Windows to stop working.
+Any registry cleaner that is poorly written and removes or changes the registry improperly can cause issues with programs.
+In some situations, it can cause Windows to stop working.

-If you don't suggest Registry cleaners what should I do?
+If you do not suggest registry cleaners what should I do?

-There are several things that can be done to resolve computer issues before attempting to use a Registry cleaner on your computer.
-If you're experiencing issues we suggest you try the below suggestions before resorting to a Registry cleaner.
+Several things can be done to resolve computer issues before attempting to use a registry cleaner on your computer.
+If you are experiencing issues, we suggest you try the below suggestions before resorting to a registry cleaner.

-- Run through the basic troubleshooting steps for your version of Windows here.
+- Run through the basic troubleshooting steps for Windows.

-- Run a spyware and antivirus scans on the computer.
+- Run an antimalware and antivirus scans on the computer.

-These programs have been known to fix one or more of the below situations.
+These programs are known to fix one or more of the below situations.

 - Files or shortcuts associated with uninstalled programs.

-If you've tried the above suggestions and still encountering problems there are dozens of Registry cleaners available today.
-Below is a list of a few of the programs we'd recommend.
+If you tried the above suggestions and are still encountering problems, there are many registry cleaners available today.
+Below is a list of a few of the programs we recommend.

-Note: When running any Registry cleaner we always suggest using the utilities backup Registry feature first incase issues arise after the clean.
+When running any registry cleaner, we always suggest using the utilities backup registry feature first in case issues arise after the clean.

-After Registry keys or other system settings have been found, use the utility to delete or clean those keys.
-Often you'll need to select all found items and click a clean or delete button.
+After registry keys or other system settings are found, use the utility to delete or clean those keys.
+Often you need to select all found items and click a clean or delete button.

-If you're encountering new problems after running a Registry cleaner, boot the computer into Safe Mode if Normal mode does not work, and run the utility to restore the backup made.
+If you are encountering new problems after running a registry cleaner, boot the computer into Safe Mode if Normal mode does not work and run the utility to restore the backup made.